norinmura/dpm15-w19/README.md

 Design a robot capable of navigating autonomously on the field, in search for 210 mL cans of various color and weight combinations.
 A can is to be retrieved and placed upright at the robot's starting position.
 - Robot must successfully bring back a can within 5 minutes.
 - Robot cannot travel into the water
-..* Robot must travel through teh tunnel
+⋅⋅*Robot must travel through the tunnel

 ## Components used